 “It will cost you one American dollar.
 I don’t think that will be too much, will it?”
 He produced a calling card that also appeared to be from the mid-80s and read “Otto Steinmann”.
 “You can call me tomorrow afternoon to arrange an appointment to pick it up.
-Call after 2 p.m., after my mid-day nap.”
+Please call after 2 p.m., if you don’t mind, after my mid-day nap.”

 Sarah slipped the card into her pocket as she stepped out of the shop, pulling her scarf over her lips and breathing into it.
 She felt her phone in her coat pocket and remembered Theo’s message.